 Events to Check Out

-- Fall's best-known event is the week-long Aloha Festivals, which consists of the Hoʻolauleʻa (a large party) and a corresponding.
+- Fall's best-known event is the week-long Aloha Festivals, which consists of the Hoʻolauleʻa (a large party).
 The Waikiki Hoʻolauleʻa is a casual block party with food, dancing, music, and other Hawaiian traditions.